Master of Science in Clinical Counseling

 - The MSCC program is 60 credit hours in length and may be completed in less than three calendar years through a full-time course of study.

-- The MSCC program is CACREP-accredited as a clinical mental health program at all four locations.
+- The digitally delivered MSCC program is CACREP-accredited as a clinical mental health program.

 - Graduates of this program will be employable in clinical counseling arenas such as correctional facilities, mental health centers, and psychiatric institutions, or be prepared to work in private practice.